ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>The web development landscape continues to evolve, and as we move through 2025, Next.js and React are setting new standards for modern…</blockquote>

 <h3>4.
-Ngrok Magic: How to Share Your Localhost 👨‍💻 with the World 🌐 in 3 Easy Steps - <a href="https://medium.com/@halilural5/ngrok-magic-how-to-share-your-localhost-with-the-world-in-3-easy-steps-c2221ccaf243" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Next.js Leads the Future of Web Development in 2025 🌐 - <a href="https://medium.com/front-end-weekly/why-next-js-leads-the-future-of-web-development-in-2025-eb1a52a3931e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Halil Ural`**
+✍️ **posted by `Frontend Weekly`**

-<blockquote>A Step-by-Step Guide to Sharing Your Local Development Environment with Anyone, Anywhere</blockquote>
+<blockquote>As we step into 2025, the web development landscape is witnessing a significant shift, with frameworks like Next.js leading the charge…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>